princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 ### Define routes

 Routes management is delegated to a language file.
+Like in i18n routines, urls are defined as a keyword.
+In this installation, the keyword is an array where key is the uri and value the ruri, exactly like in route.php config file.
+Here's an example :

+	$lang['route']['member'] = array( 'member/(:any)' => "welcome/member/$1" );

 ### Multilingual Helper